 If you've completed a script - congratulations!
 Finishing a creative project requires discipline, commitment and passion - and it's an achievement to be celebrated.
 I never forget that.

-My focus is on emotional connection, and characters.
-The greatest story will fail if there aren't characters the reader/audience can care about, relate to, or at least have feelings for.
+My focus is on emotional connection, and characters within your story.
+The greatest story will fail if there aren't characters the reader/audience care about, relate to, or at least have feelings for.
 I help with all the technical stuff - but my real strength is helping you dig deeper.
-Look at it this way - millions of teenage girls did not go to see 'Titanic' over and over because it was a really cool movie about a boat sinking.
+Millions of teenage girls did not go to see 'Titanic' over and over because it was a really cool movie about a boat sinking.
 They connected with Jack and Rose.
 I promise if you think about your favorite movie - it's the people in it, and their journey that you connect with on whatever level.
 I'll help you find those people in your story, and share their journey in ways that will make your audience feel something.
-Which if you think about it, is why we watch anything.
+Which if you think about it, is why any of us watch anything.

 If you would like Tim’s help with your project, you have some options: